AMSTERDAM WINTER GUIDE – WHAT TO DO AND SEE + TRAVEL TIPS

 The Canals Of Amsterdam

-Amsterdam is known for its beautiful canals that flow through the city.
-Every once in a while the canals freeze over and are cleared to allow people to ice skate across the once flowing waters.
-If, however, the canals do not freeze while you’re in Amsterdam, there’s another great way to experience the canals.
+The city is known for its beautiful canals that flow through the city.
+Every once in a while the canals freeze over and are cleared to allow people to ice skate across the once-flowing waters.

 Taking a canal cruise allows you to see the beautiful city from the perspective of the water.
 It’s also an opportunity to see the historic district and learn about its fascinating history.
+You can see Amsterdam’s top attractions, including the Skinny Bridge and the Golden Bend.
+All from the comfort of a boat.

 Skating in Amsterdam

-If a skating experience is what you’re after, there are plenty of other places to enjoy an outdoor skating experience.
 ICE Amsterdam is located on the Museumplein and is an outdoor skating rink that is open every winter.
 Grab a warm cup of cocoa and skate around the rink in a cozy manner.

 Anne Frank House

-Anyone with a fair knowledge of World War II will have heard of Anne Frank.
-Anne Frank House is the former residence of the famed writer, whose diary was published shortly after WWII.
 A visit to the historic site is a must for anyone traveling to Amsterdam.
 You’ll learn about the events that took place in the city during this tragic time in history, as well as about the writer herself.

 Amsterdam Ice Bar

-Visiting the Amsterdam Ice Bar is by far one of the ‘coolest’ experiences you can have in Amsterdam.
-Dress warmly for this experience, as it can get quite chilly.
-Although extra coats are provided at the door to make sure you stay warm.
 At this bar, you’ll get the chance to sip on cocktails out of a glass made of ice.
 But that’s not the most interesting thing about the experience.
 The bar is actually made from 35 tons of natural ice and kept at a temperature of 14 degrees Fahrenheit (-10 degrees Celsius).

 If you’re looking for a ‘chilled’ experience with your travel buddies, this is it.
 You may not be escaping the cold of wintery Amsterdam, but you’ll surely be getting the full winter experience.